The junction of a roof surface with a wall, or any other structural feature, which arises above it.

 The amount of longitudinal pulling stress that a material can withstand before being pulled apart The amount of longitudinal pulling stress that a material can withstand before being pulled apart.

-A bar, usually metal or vinyl, used to seal and anchor the free edges of a roof membrane.
+A bar, usually metal or vinyl, used to seal and anchor the free edges of many traditional and competing roof membranes.

 Urban heat island effect